 Other locations in the health service area were considered.
 The overall cost and ultimate benefit did not support the selection of any of those sites.
 The opportunity to lease a building at this site was reflective of other sites considered in the market.
 The construction costs would not have been substantially more or less than the proposed project's cost.
+The proximity to existing RUMG practice sites that are experiencing rapid growth also drove the Applicants to find a site central to these two physician offices.
+Other sites were either not suitable for the facility or not centrally located enough.
 For these reasons, this alternative was not selected.